gardener/gardener-extension-provider-gcp/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>HyperDiskThroughput contains configuration for the hyperdisk-throughput StorageClass (gce-sc-hd-throughput).</p>
+<p>HyperDiskThroughput contains configuration for the hyperdisk-throughput StorageClass (gce-sc-hd-throughput).<br />The StorageClass is only deployed when Enabled is set to true.</p>
 </td>
 </tr>
 <tr>